12/22/2024 1:4:28

 condition

-Condition report.
 Offered in fine used condition.
 Front painting surface is in good overall order.
 Having some foxing staining, craquelure in areas.
 The frame which has general wear, scuffs, scratches, some losses commensurate with usage & age.

 location

-This Mid Century Watercolour Historic Midlothian Temple Village By Sir William George Gillies is located in Greater London, United Kingdom
+This Mid Century Watercolour Historic Midlothian Temple Village by Sir William George Gillies is located in Greater London, United Kingdom

 Ask a question